mlopes/marco-lopes.com/articles/_posts/2019/2019-03-17-What-is-FP-Part2.md

 language instructions.
 These _functions_ can take parameters and can return values, which might be solely based on the input parameters or not.
-An example of this, using Scala, could be (please ignore all the horrible ways this code could go wrong, the deprecation, and all the unecessary steps that exist here for the sake of simplicity and example):
+An example of this, using Scala, could be (please ignore all the horrible ways this code could go wrong, the deprecation, and all the unnecessary steps that exist here for the sake of simplicity and example):

 ```scala